 Pedestal Reserve tickets: 3-4 weeks in advance

-Reserve tickets: 3-4 days if you must but seriously, go with the Pedestal.
+General Admission: 3-4 days if you must but seriously, try to get one of the better ones.

 4. Don’t discount the crown